dydxprotocol/perpetual/README.md

 send it to us by emailing [security@dydx.exchange](mailto:security@dydx.exchange).
 Please include the following details with your report:

-* Description of the location and potential impact of the vulnerability
+* A description of the location and potential impact of the vulnerability.

-* A detailed description of the steps required to reproduce the vulnerability
+* A detailed description of the steps required to reproduce the vulnerability.

 **Scope**